 Learn YUM configuration in Linux.
-Understand what is yum, features of yum, what is repository and how to configure it.
+Understand what is yum, features of yum, what is a repository, and how to configure it.

 YUM is Yellow dog Updated Modified.
-It is developed to maintain RPM based system.
-RPM is Redhat Package Manager.
+It is developed to maintain an RPM-based system.
+RPM is the Redhat Package Manager.
 YUM is a package manager with below features –

 - Automatic resolves software dependency